Gurpartap/statemachine-go/Readme.md

         e.Transition().From("unmonitored").To("stopped")
     })

-    // Note that you can set multiple From states.
+    m.Event("start", func(e statemachine.EventBuilder) {
-    // The same goes for To states. m.Event("start", func(e statemachine.EventBuilder) {
+        // Set multiple From states.
         e.Transition().From("unmonitored", "stopped").To("starting")
     })